Algeria–Iran relations

-Algero-Iranian relations refers to the diplomatic relations between Iran and Algeria.
+Algeria–Iran relations refers to the diplomatic relations between Iran and Algeria.
 Algeria over-all has a friendly relationship with Iran despite having had some strains during the Algerian civil war and disagreements on some of Iran's regional policies in the Arab world.

 History

 Islamic conquest

 The Rustamid dynasty, a famous Ibadi Islamic dynasty in Algeria, was of Persian origin.

 Modern relations

 After the independence of Algeria, then-Pahlavi Iran soon established relations with Algeria, but due to its remoteness and lack of interests, Algeria and Iran's relations remained modest.

 When the Iranian Revolution overthrew the Shah and replaced the monarchy with a theocratic Republic, Algeria served as representative of Iran's interests in the United States from 1981 until the Algerian Civil War.

 Algerian Civil War

 During the war, Algeria accused Iran, alongside Saudi Arabia, Morocco, Sudan and Libya for meddling in the conflict and supporting the hardcore Armed Islamic Group of Algeria which killed nearly 200,000 people.
 Iran was found to have used Sudan as a transit supporting rebels and secretly supported by Sudan.

 Chadli Bendjedid, then-President of Algeria, believed that Algeria could not become the other Iran, and the Islamists, supported by both Iran and Saudi Arabia, were suppressed.
 This low-point relations pushed Algeria to finally cede their mission of representing Iran's interests in the United States in response to Iran's supports to GIA.
 Pakistan later replaced Algeria as representative of Iran's interests.